rtfdeamon/sitellm_vertebro/README.md

 - `compose.gpu.yaml` – enable GPU-backed inference.
 - `docker-compose.override.windows.yml` – CPU/memory limits for Windows hosts.

+> Tip: use `python3 scripts/update_versions.py --format shell` to bump the
+> service-specific image versions before calling `docker compose build`.
+This
+> keeps unchanged containers cached and mirrors the behaviour of the deploy
+> scripts described below.

+Knowledge base operations and the background service are documented in `docs/knowledge_service.md` and `docs/crawler_images.md`.

-The helper script `./deploy_project.sh` automates environment generation, image builds and an initial crawl.
-The PowerShell variant `./deploy_project.ps1` performs the same setup on Windows.
+The helper script `./deploy_project.sh` automates environment generation, tracks per-service image versions and rebuilds only the containers whose sources changed before performing an initial crawl.
+The PowerShell variant `./deploy_project.ps1` provides the same behaviour on Windows.

 ---